as-celegen/Convolution-Caching/README.md

 A * (x_i + dx_i) + b = A * x_i + A * dx_i + b = y_i + A * dx_i

-By efficiently calculating A * dx_i and summing it with the result of the i'th frame, the result for the (i+1)'th frame can be computed faster than through a traditional convolution operation.
+For certain input types like surveillance videos, dx_i might have numerous 0 values, representing still objects.
+By efficiently calculating A * dx_i with ignoring 0 values in the dx_i and summing it with the result of the i'th frame, the result for the (i+1)'th frame can be computed faster than through a traditional convolution operation.

 ## Implementation
 The implementation stores convolution layer results in a cache and utilizes this cache to expedite the forward pass for pixels shared between adjacent iterations.
 The implementation, for simplicity, is single-threaded and does not incorporate features like padding or stride.